dfoerderreuther/console-builder/README.md

 * Question specific history
 * IOExceptions from jline encapsulated into runtime exceptions
 * Builder api
-* User input as result of builder
+* User input as end result of builder

 ## Usage